ezBastion/doc/setup/06-admin_console.rst

-6/ admin console
+6/ Admin console (ezb_admin)
 ====================

 The ezBastion console is dedicated to API administrator.
 With this web console you can declare some account, api and link them together.
 A dashboard provide ezBastion statistic. ezb_admin is a pure javascript application, running 100% on the administrator browser (HTML5 mandatyory).

 1. Http server